-Adjustable Brake Pulley Position
+Adjustable Brake Position

-The height of the brake line pulley can be adjusted according to pilot preference and to suite the power unit's hang points height.
-Higher settings are for low hang point motors whilst a middle or lower setting are for units with higher hang points.
+The height of the brake handles can be adjusted according to pilot preference to suite the power unit's hang points height.
+There are 2 settings: upper and lower.
+The upper setting (as set by the factory) is for low hang point motors whilst the lower setting is for units with higher hang points.